nschorgh/MSIM/README.md

 ### Equilibrium Ice Table

 The theory of subsurface-atmosphere vapor exchange leads to the concept of an equilibrium ice table, a depth where the (time-averaged) saturation vapor pressure of H<sub>2</sub>O matches the (time-averaged) vapor density in the atmosphere immediately above the surface.
 A Mars thermal model is run until equilibrated, and then annual mean vapor densities are evaluated to determine whether and at what depth a vapor equilibrium exists.
-Ice changes the thermal properties of the ground, so the thermal model is re-run to determine the final depth of the equilibrium ice table.
+Ice changes the thermal properties of the ground, so the thermal model is re-run multiple times to determine the final depth of the equilibrium ice table.

 *Documentation: [Schorghofer & Aharonson (2005)](https://doi.org/10.1029/2004JE002350)*
 `Mars/EqualMaps/` contains data produced with this model.